 City trip Culture Europe Featured The Netherlands

 Looking for alternative and unique museums in Amsterdam?
-Queue at the Anne Frank House or Rijksmuseum a bit long for you?
-No need to panic, because Trot Op! just listed thirteen of the most unusual museums in Amsterdam: the perfect list to check off on your next city trip.
+Queue at the Anne Frank House or Rijksmuseum a bit too long for you?
+No need to panic, because Trot Op! just listed seventeen of the most unusual museums in Amsterdam: the perfect list to check off on your next city trip.

 Musea in Amsterdam - STRAAT

-You wouldn’t say it given the hordes of drunken Dutchmen loudly getting in my way here every weekend, but compared to Amsterdam, Antwerp is a glorified provincial town.
-Having to admit this is a tad painful, but as far as I know I’m not blind yet and thus reality is what it is.
+You wouldn’t say it given the hordes of drunken Dutchmen loudly getting in my way here every weekend, but compared to Amsterdam, my own Antwerp is a glorified provincial town.
+Having to admit this is somewhat painful, but as far as I know I’m not blind and reality is what it is.
 Amsterdam is both charming and innovative, is bathing in an anything-goes atmosphere and offers visitors seemingly endless possibilities in just about every conceivable area.
-In short, it’s a metropolis with a name and a level of attraction we can only dream of in Belgium, and getting on a clunky tourist boat on the Bruges Canals isn’t really going to make any difference.
-You can do that in Amsterdam as well, and there you won’t be done with it in ten minutes.
+In short, it’s a city with a name and a level of attraction we can only dream of in Belgium, and getting on a clunky tourist boat on the Bruges Canals isn’t really going to make any difference.
+You can do that in Amsterdam as well, and there you won’t be done with it in about ten minutes.

-“Amsterdam is a metropolis with a name and a level of attraction we can only dream of in Belgium.”
+“Amsterdam is a city with a name and a level of attraction we can only dream of in Belgium.”

-The result of this popularity is that the Dutch capital can get quite busy.
+The outcome of this ever rising popularity is that the Dutch capital is perpetually busy.
 Every halfwit with a backpack and a passport wants to go on a city trip to Amsterdam these days.
-As a result, it has become one of the only cities in Europe where, at the end of the day, there is actually an acute excess of tourists.
+As a result, it’s become one of the only cities in Europe where, at the end of the day, there’s actually an acute excess of tourists.
 This is not only noticeable in the streets, but in the most important museums in Amsterdam as well.
 Those who want to visit the Anne Frank House usually have to buy a ticket a week in advance, and you won’t exactly be walking around by your lonesome in the Rijksmuseum either.
 You simply can’t always get what you want in this life.

-Fortunately, the range of Amsterdam attractions is so versatile and everything is spread throughout the whole city to such an extent, you don’t even have to be in the busiest neighborhoods or museums to enjoy an extremely pleasant weekend.
-Let’s be honest: by now you’ve seen all you need to see of Rembrandt’s Night Watch, and there are so many sweaty dopes stumbling about on the Wallen you’ll get accidentally shoved into some canal before you know it.
+Fortunately, the range of Amsterdam attractions is so versatile and everything is spread throughout the whole city to such an extent, you don’t even have to be in the busiest neighbourhoods or museums to enjoy an extremely pleasant weekend.
+Let’s be honest: by now you’ve seen all you need to see of Rembrandt’s Night Watch, and there are so many sweaty morons stumbling about in the Red Light District chances are real you’ll accidentily get shoved into some random canal before finding something actually fun to do there.
 This is why I decided to list a bunch of more unusual museums in Amsterdam for you – I simply live to give.
 According to Wikipedia the city has no less than 117 museums.
-I selected thirteen of the most peculiar ones and then put them into a handy and – if I say so myself – bafflingly entertaining list.
-So today no Anne Frank House, no Rijksmuseum, no Rembrandt House, no Van Gogh Museum, no NEMO Science Museum and no Madame Tussauds: visit them in your free time; you’ll know where to find them.
-On offer instead: thirteen of the strangest, most alternative and most unusual museums in Amsterdam.
-Enjoy!*
+I selected seventeen of the most peculiar ones and then put them into a handy and – if I say so myself – bafflingly entertaining list.
+So today no Anne Frank House, no Rijksmuseum, no Rembrandt House, no Van Gogh Museum, no NEMO Science Museum and no Madame Tussauds: visit those in your free time; you’ll know where to find them.
+On offer instead: seventeen of the strangest, most alternative and most unusual museums in Amsterdam.
+Enjoy!

-1. The Cat Cabinet: an Amsterdam Museum on and for cats
+1. The Cat Cabinet: an Amsterdam Museum full of cats

 Bijzondere Museums in Amsterdam - Het Kattenkabinet